Core Principles | The Three Streams GEO Methodology

 • Content → Technical: Entity list, author credentials, FAQ sections, product links

-• Business → Technical: Expert credentials, certification documentation, external URLs
+• Business → Technical: Expert credentials, certification numbers, authority URLs

 🚨

-• Level 1: Stream leads resolve directly (24-hour target)
+• Level 1 (24 hours): Stream leads resolve directly for bilateral coordination issues

 The Measurement Integration